Stephen Hadley: Early government service

 Hadley was a member of the National Security Council staff under President Gerald Ford from 1974 to 1977.

 During this period, he worked for the law firm of Shea & Gardner.

-From 1986 to 1987, he served as counsel to the Special Review Board established by President Ronald Reagan to inquire into Iran–Contra affair.
+From 1986 to 1987, he served as counsel to the Special Review Board established by President Ronald Reagan to inquire into the Iran–Contra affair.

 During the administration of George H. W. Bush, Hadley was a Pentagon aide to Paul Wolfowitz, serving as the Assistant Secretary of Defense for International Security Policy from 1989 to 1993.
 In that position, he had responsibility for defense policy toward NATO and Western Europe, on nuclear weapons and ballistic missile defense, and arms control.
 He also participated in policy issues involving export control and the use of space.
 Hadley served as Secretary of Defense Dick Cheney's representative in talks led by Secretary of State James Baker that resulted in the Strategic Arms Reduction Treaties, START I and START II.

 Private sector work

-During the years in which the Democratic Clinton administration was in power (1993-2001), Hadley was an administrative partner in the Washington, D.C. law firm of Shea & Gardner, where he had worked earlier in his career.
+During the years in which the Democratic Clinton administration was in power (1993–2001), Hadley was an administrative partner in the Washington, D.C. law firm of Shea & Gardner, where he had worked earlier in his career.
 His professional legal practice focused on business problems of U.S. and foreign corporations particularly as they involve international business, regulatory, and strategy issues.
 These representations included export controls, foreign investment in U.S. national security companies, and the national security responsibilities of U.S. information technology companies.

 He was also a principal in The Scowcroft Group, Inc., an international consulting firm.
 In this, he represented U.S. corporate clients seeking to invest and do business overseas.

 George W. Bush administration

 Campaign and transition

 Hadley served as a senior foreign and defense policy adviser to Governor Bush during the 2000 presidential campaign and worked in the Bush-Cheney Transition on the National Security Council.

-In January 2001, as George W. Bush prepared to take office, Hadley served on a panel for nuclear weapons issues sponsored by the National Institute for Public Policy, a conservative think tank.
+In January 2001, as George W. Bush prepared to take office, Hadley served on a panel for nuclear weapons issues sponsored by the National Institute for Public Policy, a neoconservative think tank.
 Other members of the panel included Stephen Cambone, William Schneider, and Robert Joseph.
 This panel advocated using tactical nuclear weapons as a standard part of the United States defense arsenal.